CharlesHawkinsMSU/PMN-Pipeline/Manual.md

 ##### create

 The create stage invokes PathoLogic on the input files assembled by the `prepare` stage in order to create the initial versions of the PGDBs.
-You should specify a SINGULARITY_BIND path for the pgdbs for this stage.

 ##### savi-dump

-The savi-dump stage runs the `dump` master script, and as such is an alias for `dump`.
+The savi-dump stage runs the `dump` master script, and as such is a synonym for `dump`.
 It instructs Pathway Tools to dump the contents of all the PGDBs to text-based flat files that are required by SAVI.
-The alias exists because `dump` is called multiple times in the pipeline, so `savi-dump` can be used to refer to this specific point in the standard pipeline sequence, meaning that if you request the range e2p2 - savi-dump, it is unambigous which dump step you mean.
+This synonym exists because `dump` is called multiple times in the pipeline, so `savi-dump` can be used to refer to this specific point in the standard pipeline sequence, meaning that if you request the range e2p2 - savi-dump, it is unambigous which dump step you mean.

 ##### savi-prepare